This article is a supplement to the Implementation Guide and provides tips on how to make the best use of Inspera Assessment.

 Demo tests can be set up with public access which means anyone with the link can access the demo without having to log in to Inspera first.
 It can be useful to create a public access demo test and publish the link on candidate-facing webpages with other relevant information about Inspera.

-If candidates are going to be taking closed book examinations with Safe Exam Browser (SEB) or Inspera Exam Portal (IEP) then it is also advisable to set up Demo tests that have these closed-book features enabled.
-This is to ensure that the candidate has the correct version of SEB or IEP installed and so that they can make sure that their system is compatible with Inspera closed-book assessments.
+If candidates are going to be taking closed book assessments with Safe Exam Browser (SEB) or Inspera Integrity Browser (IIB) then it is also advisable to set up Demo tests that have these closed-book features enabled.
+This is to ensure that the candidate has the correct version of SEB or IIB installed and so that they can make sure that their system is compatible with Inspera closed-book assessments.

 For more information about demo tests, how to set them up, and the candidate experience please refer to our Help Center articles Create a demo test and Take a demo test - for candidates

-Inspera Assessment offers two types of lockdown browsers; Inspera Exam Portal (IEP) and Safe Exam Browser (SEB).
+Inspera Assessment offers two types of locked browsers; Inspera Integrity Browser (IIB) and Safe Exam Browser (SEB).
 Both of these require candidates to enter a password to gain access to the test.

 Some institutions find it useful to include the password in the test information when setting up the test in Deliver - this means it will be visible to the candidate before the test is activated and ensures they have everything they need to start their test.

 As the image above shows, candidates also have the possibility to download Safe Exam Browser prior to the test.
-For more information, see Tests with lockdown browser.
+For more information, see Tests with locked browser

-Are you wondering if you should use lockdown browser on home exams?
+Are you wondering if you should use locked browser on home assessments?
 See our article Same day home exams - tips and information.

 Create views